08 January 2018

 For the development and future application of a three-dimensional cell culture model of the human midbrain, Anna Monzel, a PhD student at the Luxembourg Centre for Systems Biomedicine (LCSB) of the University of Luxembourg, recently received one of this year’s Young Researcher Prizes from the British cosmetics company Lush.
 Lush awards this prize to young researchers who are working to eliminate animal testing from the future of research and industry.
 Monzel’s model, for example, can help to achieve this in brain research.
 She developed the cell culture model as part of her doctoral thesis in the Developmental and Cellular Biology Group of Prof. Dr. Jens Schwamborn.

-BTech recently licensed the patent for deriving these midbrain organoids.
+BTech once licensed the patent for deriving these midbrain organoids.

 9 November 2017